arnegevaert/benchmark/README.md

 #### Model dependence
 Applicable to FA techniques.
 Explanations for a random or trained model should differ significantly.
 See also: [Sanity Checks for Saliency Maps](https://arxiv.org/abs/1810.03292).

-- Get explanation for randomized model vs trained model and measure difference
+- Get explanation for randomized model vs trained model and measure difference :x:
-- Get explanation for trained model vs model trained on random labels and measure difference
+- Get explanation for trained model vs model trained on random labels and measure difference :x:

 #### Stability
 Applicable to all techniques.
 Output should change as little as possible if hyperparameters are varied.